Are you worried about food?

-Since COVID-19 hit in March we have provided over 12,000 free nutritious meals plus 12,000 soups and servings of fruit to people in need!
+Since April 2020 we have provided over 26,000 free nutritious meals plus thousands of soups and servings of fruit to people in need!
 Our frozen meal program continues today and we provide them to low-income seniors and family housing units in Minden, Haliburton and Wilberforce, to HHHS, and other organizations, and to food banks for distribution to the community.

 Prepared meals are essential for those who are elderly, ill, lacking resources, experiencing depression/anxiety, self-isolating or homeless.
 The meals are free and available to anyone.